Department Chair: Jeffrey Grunow, MSN, NRP, NCEE

 The longstanding Utah Bureau of EMS policy requiring one year of EMS experience or Advanced EMT has been relaxed.
 Eligible students may wish to consider PAR 1005 and PAR 1006 to gain EMS field experience prior to entering the paramedic program.

 This program may require more than two years for completion depending upon the timing it takes for an individual to complete the prerequisite requirements.

 Weber State contracts with authorized clinical and field agencies to precept students for EMT and paramedic certification.
 Background criminal investigation and drug testing of students is required prior to starting PAR 2000 in the fall semester.

 Acceptance to the paramedic program does not assure eligibility for a state or National Registry certification.
 Utah or a related state Office of EMS makes the final decisions on the issuance of professional licensor or certification.
-Students with disability or testing accommodation concerns are required to contact the Utah Bureau of EMS or National Registry of EMT’s prior to starting the EMT or Paramedic programs.
+For students that may have a disability or testing accommodation concerns you must contact the Utah Bureau of EMS or National Registry of EMT’s.
+See health.utah.gov/ems and nremt.org

 ProgramsAssociate of Applied ScienceInstitutional CertificateCertification